Subscribe to updates

 Cornwall Council Says it Values Trial by Jury

-This motion proposed that the Council mandate its Leader to write to the Home Secretary, condemning proposed government plans to restrict the right to trial by jury.
-It also aimed to affirm the council's support for jury trials and their civic value, and to urge the safeguarding of this fundamental component of the justice system.
-The motion highlighted concerns about potential reforms that could limit jury trials for certain offences.
+Proposed by Councillor Kevin Towill and seconded by Councillor Louise Blackman, this motion, detailed in the Cornwall Council Says it Values Trial by Jury - Report, called for the Leader to write to the Home Secretary condemning proposed government plans to restrict trial by jury.
+It also aimed to affirm the council's support for jury trials and urge the safeguarding of this fundamental component of the justice system.
+Appendix 1 provided context on the government's proposed reforms.

 Cornwall Council Supports Retail, Hospitality and Leisure Businesses in Cornwall